 Meet the Team

-Jim is the Site Services Team Manager and carries out environmental noise propagation modelling, assessment and reporting for a wide range of sectors, with particular expertise in industrial, commercial and energy projects.
+Jim is the Environment & Engineering Team Manager and carries out environmental noise propagation modelling, assessment and reporting for a wide range of sectors, with particular expertise in industrial, commercial and energy projects.

 He leads projects for IPPC permitting, planning applications, conditions discharge, EIA, and noise control and management.
 He is also experienced in noise and vibration monitoring (including blasting), construction and decommissioning work, occupational noise assessments and architectural acoustics.